Register Windows Admin Center with Azure

-Connect to Azure Active Directory by supplying your Azure Active Directory (tenant) ID and application ID.
+Connect to Microsoft Entra ID by supplying your Microsoft Entra ID (tenant) ID and application ID.
 If you already have an Azure tenant ID and you've completed the preceding steps, the tenant ID dropdown may be pre-populated and may contain multiple options.
 Select the correct tenant ID.

-If your Azure AD administrator has provided you with an application ID, select Use existing and enter the application ID.
+If your Microsoft Entra administrator has provided you with an application ID, select Use existing and enter the application ID.